One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 Go to Claude Design to create a project:

-Upload the Theme page example to Claude Design, then select “Attach codebase”:
+Upload the Theme page example to Claude Design and select “Attach codebase”:

-Select the Theme folder you just organized:
+Select the Theme directory you just organized:

 Redesign my Blog, communicate with me in Traditional Chinese.